ABOUT ME

 Her work develops through the study of colour, patterns, composition and scratching materials, vehicles of her plastic and visual unconscious.
 It's a work where restlessness seeks aesthetics and where dialogue is based on transforming ‘error’ into opportunity.

-The artist is a member of the artistic collective VÊS.TRÊS, was one of the 10 finalists for the ‘Prémio A Arte Chegou ao Colombo’ in 2021, won the ‘Prémio José Mendonça - Artes Visuais | Betar’ in 2023 and was recognised as a ‘Breakthrough artist’ by Cultura Inquieta at ArtMadrid 2024; won the MEXTO Property Investment Acquisition Award at ARCOlisboa 2025; and is a finalist of the Sovereign Portuguese Art Prize 2025.
+The artist is a member of the artistic collective VÊS.TRÊS, was one of the 10 finalists for the ‘Prémio A Arte Chegou ao Colombo’ in 2021, won the ‘Prémio José Mendonça - Artes Visuais | Betar’ in 2023 and was recognised as a ‘Breakthrough artist’ by Cultura Inquieta at ArtMadrid 2024; won the MEXTO Property Investment Acquisition Award at ARCOlisboa 2025; and won the Public Vote Prize at the Sovereign Portuguese Art Prize 2025 exhibition.

 She has already taken part in the following international art fairs: ARCOlisboa, Drawing Room Lisboa, Estampa Art Fair Madrid, Art Madrid, Atlanta Art Fair, Art Paris, Hamptons Art Fair.